Professional Darts Corporation: World Cup of Darts

 One of three new tournaments for 2010, players from 24 countries compete for a prize fund of £150,000.
 The qualifiers are drawn from the PDC Order of Merit.
 Sky Sports screen the tournament, which rivals the WDF World Cup.
-England and the Netherlands have won the title on four occasions, with the pairing of Phil Taylor and Adrian Lewis triumphant each time for England, and Raymond van Barneveld being involved in all four Dutch wins.
-In 2019, Scotland became just the third nation to lift the trophy with a victory over the Republic of Ireland in the final.
-Wales became the fourth winning nation in 2020, when they whitewashed England in the final, and Australia became the fifth and first non-European nation to win the event in 2022.
+England has won the tournament the most with five titles, with the pairings of Phil Taylor and Adrian Lewis, and Luke Humphries and Michael Smith.
+The Netherlands have won the title on four occasions, with Raymond van Barneveld being involved in all four Dutch wins.
+In 2019, Scotland became just the third nation to lift the trophy with a victory over the Republic of Ireland in the final, while Wales became the fourth winning nation in 2020, when they whitewashed England in the final.
+In 2022, Australia became the fifth and first non-European nation to win the event after beating Wales in the final, and Northern Ireland became the sixth nation to win the cup in 2025, when they too beat Wales in the final in a sudden death deciding leg.